sashasyedin/code-first-unit-of-work-factory/README.md

-# code-first-migrations-with-wix
+# code-first-unit-of-work-factory
-An example of managing EF code first migrations in a setup project
+An example of managing EF code first migrations using unit of work factory